Tips & Rules

 Rating Guidelines

 You might struggle with how to score the first few because you don't have anything to compare it to.
-To help with this, Day 1 (December 1) will be last year’s winner (Belle Meade Reserve).
+To help with this, Day 1 (December 1) will be last year’s winner (Old Ezra 7 Year Rye, 114 proof).
 You can still rate it as you normally would, but that should give you a way to calibrate your ratings before the current year lineup starts on December 2.
 There’s no right or wrong way to do this.
 Add your comments and rate with your gut.

 - Awful.
 So bad I poured it out.